JyskHow do you create a “customer first” organisation when the customer is not always the same?

 Since 1979, when the first store opened in Aarhus, Denmark, JYSK Group has grown into an international retail chain that sells “everything for the home” within sleeping and living as stated in the mission statement.
 Today, JYSK comprises more than 2,300 stores in 41 countries worldwide.
 JYSK Group is organised into three subsidiaries: JYSK Nordic, JYSK Franchise and Dänisches Bettenlager.

 The main business unit, JYSK Nordic, operates in 18 countries with large differences in market conditions and penetration.
-To cater for the variations, a key element in the recent strategy process was to design a strong global positioning platform with flexibility for local adaptation.
-Furthermore, large differences in growth in comparable stores could be observed, which, to a large extent, could be tracked back to too low local fulfilment of customer needs compared to competition.
+To cater for such variations, a key requirement for the strategy process was to design a strong global positioning platform with flexibility for local adaptation.
+Furthermore, large differences in growth in comparable stores could be observed, which to a large extent could be tracked back to too low local fulfilment of customer needs compared to competition.